Improwised/jovVix/README.md

 cd ./app && npm install
 ~~~

-4. change .env.local to .env and change necessary configuration. .env file is already in .gitignore so it you need to add some new key-val, you need to update .env.example as well.
+4. Change .env.local to .env and update necessary configurations. '.env' file is already in .gitignore.
+If you need to add some new key-value pairs, you need to update .env.example as well.

 5. For hot-reload functionality in Golang, we will use the [air](https://github.com/cosmtrek/air) package.
    - Install it as mentioned in the repository and add the air library to your system's PATH for global access.
 Add the path of the bin ($GOPATH/bin or $HOME/go/bin) folder if it doesn't exist.